-Before you start installing there are couple of points that I want you to take attention to.
+Before you start installing there are a couple of points that I want you to take attention to.
 First, Linux should not scare you.
-It's easy to install and easy to use.
+It’s easy to install and easy to use.
 If you have tried installing Linux earlier and were unsuccessful then this time you should be able to do it through this complete tutorial.
-And the second point is pay attention to the partitioning steps.
-Only partitioning can be little unclear if you're new but don't hesitate to ask any question in the comment section below.
-So for now keep these points in mind and let's get started.
+And the second point is to pay attention to the partitioning steps.
+Only partitioning can be little unclear if you’re new but don’t hesitate to ask any question in the comment section below.
+So, for now, keep these points in mind and let’s get started.

 Why Linux Lite?

-If you are thinking why Linux Lite then there are couple of reasons of using Linux Lite.
+If you are thinking about why Linux Lite then there are a couple of reasons for using Linux Lite.
 First Linux Lite is especially for Windows users so if you want to switch to Linux then Linux Lite can be a good way to jump on.
-Although there are other distributions that are newbie friendly such as, Linux Mint, Zorin OS etc. In the next article I will triple boot Windows and two other Linux distributions.
+Although there are other distributions that are newbie friendly such as, Linux Mint, Zorin OS, etc. In the next article, I will triple boot Windows and two other Linux distributions.
 I can use any other beginner friendly Linux in that tutorial.
-There is one more reason for choosing Linux Lite, it's faster.
-If you're thinking to use your old computer then Linux Lite is a good to go.
+There is one more reason for choosing Linux Lite, it’s faster.
+If you’re thinking to use your old computer then Linux Lite is good to go.